 42 Sec.
-109 of SB 5335 directs that the Washington Health Trust Board of Trustees (Board) (established in Sec.
-102), in coordination with HCA, must adopt rules and mechanisms to permit providers to collectively negotiate budgets, payment schedules, and other terms and conditions of Trust participation.
-Additionally, the Board, in coordination with HCA, must annually and collectively negotiate reimbursement rates with providers on a fee-for-service basis.
+109 of SB 5335 directs that the Washington Health Trust Board of Trustees, established in Sec.
+102) in coordination with HCA, must adopt rules and mechanisms to permit providers to collectively negotiate budgets, payment schedules, and other terms and conditions of Trust participation.
+Additionally, the Board, in coordination with HCA, must annually and collectively negotiate reimbursement rates with providers on an FFS basis.